salahbdg/VV-ESIR-TP2/exercises/Exercice1.md

 }
 ```
-We can see an Open Source example from https://github.com/apache/commons-lang/blob/master/src/main/java/org/apache/commons/lang3/StringUtils.java#L3666 in **StringUtils.java**.
+We can see an Open Source example from <a href='https://github.com/apache/commons-lang/blob/master/src/main/java/org/apache/commons/lang3/StringUtils.java#L3666'> Apache </a> in **StringUtils.java**.
 As we can see here is part of the code where we can see a direct connection between methods :
 ```Java
   public static boolean isEmpty(final CharSequence cs) {
         return cs == null || cs.length() == 0;